liesnikov/extensible-elaborator/slides/main.md

 - Typechecker traverses the syntax and generates constraints

-- The constraint datatype open (as in Data types à la carte [@swierstraDataTypesCarte2008])
+- The constraint datatype is open (as in Data types à la carte [@swierstraDataTypesCarte2008])

 - Solvers are provided by the plug-ins